Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 # Overview

-On incoming events such as a new message, or an incoming call, the user often expects to receive a push notification, if the app is not active (app is in the background).
+On incoming events such as a new message, or an incoming call, the user often expects to receive a push notification or the app itself.
+If the app is not active (is in the background), push notifications are the only way to notify app about new events.

 This guide explains how to configure your Android app to receive push notifications from the Client SDK.